BlauGroup/RNMC/README.md

     );

 ```
-There are 3 tables in the initial state database:
+There are 3 tables in the initial state database.
+The factors can be used to modify rates of reactions which have zero or two reactants, or have duplicate reactants.
 ```
     CREATE TABLE trajectories (
             seed         INTEGER NOT NULL,